Monte Carlo integration of non-differentiable functions on $[0,1]^\iota$, $\iota=1,\dots,d$, using a single determinantal point pattern defined on $[0,1]^d$: Simulation study

 \section{Simulation study}

 We propose now a simulation study to illustrate the results.
-We first consider the setting of Theorem~\ref{thm:asymp_Iest}~(ii)-(iii) and Corollary~\ref{thm:asymp_IestProj}~(ii)-(iii), i.e. on the case $s>1/2$ (when $d>1$) and second the situtation $s<1/2$.
+We first consider the setting of Theorem~\ref{thm:asymp_Iest}~(ii)-(iii) and Corollary~\ref{thm:asymp_IestProj}~(ii)-(iii), {\it i.e. } for the case $s>1/2$ (when $d>1$) and and for the situation $s<1/2$.